The Wings (novel): Plot

+‘I’ finds himself on the roof of Mitsukoshi Department Store and recalls his past.
+He watches goldfish in a bowl, and the tired people down below.
+He finds it difficult to tell whether it is right for him to return to his wife, realizing their relationship was flawed and full of misunderstandings.
+The siren of noon cries, and his armpits, where his imitation wings had split out, begin to itch.
+He recalls his old wings of hope and ambition that he no longer has.

-The siren of noon cries, and ‘I’ wanted to shout “Wings, spread out again!
+'I' wishes to shout, “Wings, spread out again!
 Fly.
 Fly.
-Fly.
 Let me fly once more.
 Let me fly just once more".

 Publication

 Yi Sang was diagnosed with tuberculosis in 1933.
-After his main works, including Crow’s eye view, he wrote The Wings, and traveled to Tokyo.
+After his main works, including Crow’s Eye View, he wrote The Wings, and traveled to Tokyo.
 He died in 1937.

 This work was published in Jo-Gwang (조광) in September 1936.
 The English version of this work was published in 2001 by Ahn Jung-hyo and James B. Lee by Jimoondang Publishing Company.

 Significance

 This work has historical significance in that it changed the literary technique of depicting self-consuming and self-disintegrating intellectuals of the colonial period and reflects the problem of social reality to consciousness.

 In prior 1920s first-person point of view novels, the reports and confessions of witnesses and actual experiencers were not internalized by external expressions or planar constitutions.
 In this novel, these things were embodied through internalized experiments through the expression of psychology.
 It is considered a turning point of novel history.

 The marriage relationship is a metaphor for the life in which the value of 'I' is neglected from daily life through the appearance of the husband being raised.

 The paradoxical emergence of 'I' to overcome the obstacles of self-division and to seek self-reliance was shaped by experimental literacy done by Yi Sang.

 In particular, the internalization of consciousness and psychology has a new significance in the literature in the 1930s, in that it did not have to ignore social reality by replacing the pathology of colonial society with the contradictions and conflicts of individual life stories.